RedditRecs

 Reddit Icon

-Annakiwifruit • 30 days ago
+Annakiwifruit • about 2 months ago

 We have the metro+ and I love it.
 I would get the new version, the metro3 if you’re buying now.
 It has all the adaptors and has one hand fold which the metro+ didn’t.
 I have taken it on multiple trips within Canada as well as to Mexico and Ireland.